nealgandhi/PDTFinance/README.md

 This project was created for the TX Upsilon Chapter of Phi Delta Theta to help track finances more efficiently

+##Functionality

+- Sending in Reimbursement Requests
+- Tracking Reimbursement Requests on admin panel
+- Tracking overall spending being filtered by specific markers in data

-### Created by Neal Gandhi, Ryan Radloff, Austin Leonhardt, Reese Hoffart, Owen Stevens, and Kaden Van Price
+### Created by Neal Gandhi